-Let me admit.
-I have seen colorful Meenakari jewelry of Rajasthan, my mother possesses some of them.
+Let me admit., I have seen colorful Meenakari jewelry of Rajasthan, my mother possesses some of them.
 But my knowledge of this art is limited, mostly, to colors … golden, green and red.
-Similarly, I had seen Usta Art of Bikaner but knew nothing about it!
-Not even the proper name.
+Similarly, I had seen Usta Art of Bikaner in the past but knew nothing about it!
+Not even its proper name.

-So when I saw it live, I was quite impressed by its colorful intricate designs.
+So when I saw Usta Painitng, live, I was quite impressed by its colorful intricate designs.
 I thought of buying one, but when I heard the price, I was content with only looking and admiring those art pieces.
 Even one small piece of Usta Art work can cause a big hole in your pocket.

 History of Usta Art Bikaner